qi-wang-uc/ez-mc/README.md

 dcdname     test.dcd
 ```

-Once build the program with `make` command in the root folder, run with `./ez-mc confg.cfg`
+Once build the program with `make` command in the root folder, run with `./ez-mc config.cfg`